"Show the people my head. It's worth a look!"

 - Prison Break: As punishment for trying to find Sarah and his son, Lincoln receives a package.
 He opens it to find Sarah's head.
 This is later Ret Conned into being another woman, and Sarah had actually escaped (the actress playing Sarah originally left the show but came back the following season).
 Apparently, Linc can't tell women apart.

-- Six Hundred Sixty Six Park Avenue: Gavin does this with Sam's head when sending Shaw a message.
+- 666 Park Avenue: Gavin does this with Sam's head when sending Shaw a message.

 - Hawkwind's "Days of the Underground":